 Once completed, Brown submitted the music to the USCCB for approval, which was promptly granted by the Bishops organization with only a few grammatical corrections in the notes.
 Now, churches all over the world can select Brown’s composition to perform at their celebrations.

 Father Andrew Menke, executive director of the USCCB’s Secretariat of Divine Worship, explained that the primary concern when considering new music is the accuracy of the text.
 He said:

 “We don’t want someone to start singing a ‘Holy Holy’ at Mass where the words have been rearranged or paraphrased or changed in any way that would undermine the text of the Mass, which people have a right to have in (its) integrity.”

-Brown’s composition is marked by a continuous shifting between major and minor keys, as well as a considerable exploration of modes., Brown explains that he has been playing piano since he was four, but it was only in recent years that his studies turned more towards theory and composition.
+Brown’s composition is marked by a continuous shifting between major and minor keys, as well as a considerable exploration of modes.

 He went on to describe his artistic choices and we were impressed with the attention to theology that this fledgling composer put into his work.
 He described the pieces to the Catholic Herald: